tachyons/acts_as_pluggable/README.md

   end
 end
 ```
+## Features

+- [x] Loading plugins from plugin folder
+- [x] Registering plugins using hash
+- [x] Iterate through plugins
+- [ ] Activate/Inactivate plugins
+- [ ] Configuration to select list of plugins to be loaded
+- [ ] Testing the plugin on the context of main app
+- [ ] DSL for registering the plugin
+- [ ] Generic way for making and registering application hooks

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.